 To create a forum for discussion of technical issues and matters relating to accounting and auditing faced by ICAN members, other relevant accounting bodies and the Public Accountants’ and Auditors’ Board.

-To assist ICAN in discharging its duty to ensure that persons who qualify to be registered as Chartered Accountants in Namibia, possess the necessary levels of technical competence and professional characteristics.
+To assist ICAN in discharging its duty to ensure that persons who qualify to be registered as Chartered Accountants in Namibia, possess the necessary levels of training, professional development and professional acumen.

 To be influential on decisions made by stakeholders in Namibian tax matters, particularly in respect of decisions made by the Ministry of Finance, the Inland Revenue Department and Parliament, to improve outcomes for the Namibian public and ICAN’s members.